Eventyret/RSSA/README.md

 RSSA will compare the result you are searching for with what you already have in your collection.
 It will load the Radarr & Sonarr JSON into one array and when you search it will loop through and check for matches.
-It is considered to be in your collection if *sizeonDisk is greater then 0* and *IMDB title matches what you are searching for*.
+It is considered to be in your collection if *sizeonDisk is greater then 0* and *IMDB title matches title you are searching for*.

 This app uses the API's from the following ressources
 - Radarr